 Parents should not bring their children to school if they are ill.
 When a child appears to be too ill to remain in school, the class teacher should inform a member of the administration or leadership team before arranging for the pupil to be sent home.
 Children who are sent home must be signed out.
 First-aid trained staff are on hand to deal with medical issues.
 If there is any concern, parents will be contacted where appropriate.
 Parents should make arrangements to collect or have their child collected from school.
-If a child has sickness and/or diarrhoea, then they must remain at home for 48 hours.
+If a child has sickness and/or diarrhoea, then they must remain at home for 48 hours following the last episode (please see Infectious and Communicable Disease Policy).

 It is the responsibility of parents to ensure that regular checks take place for head lice.
-Should staff have a concern about a child with head lice, then discrete arrangements will be made to contact parents.
+Should staff have a concern about a child with head lice, then discreet arrangements will be made to contact parents.
 Any child with a verruca will still take part in all PE activities.
 Footwear only needs to be worn if the child is experiencing pain.